 8. St. Anton am Arlberg, Austria

-St. Anton am Arlberg is often praised for its hard snowfall and incredible piste.
-There are 89 lifts operating mid-winter with over 300 kilometres of slopes on offer, making it one of the best ski resorts in Austria.
+St. Anton am Arlberg is often praised for its hard snowfall and incredible pistes.
+Mid-winter, 89 lifts operate, and over 300 kilometres of slopes are on offer, making it one of the best ski resorts in Austria.

 If thereโs anything consistent with children, we know how much they love rides.
-At St Anton am Arlberg ski resort, your kids will find a Ferris wheel waiting for them.
+Your kids will find a Ferris wheel waiting for them at St Anton am Arlberg ski resort.
 Adults who love rides can take the gondola on its way up and witness the fabulous view of the region.

 St. Anton provides a European Winter Wonderland tailored to kids.
-The multifunctional sports centre offers numerous activities for your family to take part in and a trampoline hall that is popular and safe for young kids.
+The multifunctional sports centre offers numerous activities for your family to take part in, as well as a popular and safe trampoline hall for young kids.

-On the slopes, there are several ski schools to choose from, with โHase Hopplโ, or Hase the Hare leading the way.
-Kikiclub offers a weekly program of events, as well as ski lessons.
+On the slopes, there are several ski schools to choose from, with โHase Hopplโ or Hase the Hare leading the way.
+Kikiclub offers a weekly program of events and ski lessons.

 Expect the ski season in St. Anton am Arlberg to run from early December through until early April.